Rollie Fingers: Early life

 Fingers was born in Steubenville, Ohio, to George Michael Fingers and Edna Pearl (née Stafford) Fingers.
 His father (who had played minor league baseball for the St. Louis Cardinals and roomed with Stan Musial), worked in a Steubenville steel mill.
 One day, George Fingers came home from work fed up and said, "That's it, we're moving to California."
-His father then sold the house for $1,500, bought a car, and took the family to Alta Loma (San Bernardino County), a town which was later incorporated (together with 3 others) as the city of Rancho Cucamonga.
+His father then sold the house for $1,500, bought a car, and took the family to Cucamonga (San Bernardino County), a town which was later incorporated (together with three others) as the city of Rancho Cucamonga.
 They could not afford hotels, so they slept in sleeping bags beside the highway.
 After arriving in California, George Fingers eventually had to go back to being a steelworker at the nearby Kaiser Steel mill.

-Fingers attended Upland High School in nearby Upland, and later, he attended one semester at Chaffey Junior College.-also in Upland (subsequently a new campus was built in Alta Loma).
+Fingers attended Upland High School in nearby Upland.
+He attended one semester at Chaffey Junior College.

+Professional career

-Minor league career
+Minor leagues

 The Los Angeles Dodgers offered Fingers a signing bonus of $20,000, but Fingers thought he had no chance to reach the major leagues for years because the Dodgers had a solid pitching staff including Sandy Koufax and Don Drysdale, they were already winning pennants, and their farm system appeared to be full of talented players.
 He turned down the Dodgers' offer and signed with the Kansas City Athletics for less money (a $13,000 signing bonus) on Christmas Eve 1964.
 At first, the Athletics did not know whether to make him a pitcher or outfielder, but after deciding to play him as a pitcher, he was assigned to the Leesburg A's of the Class A Florida State League for the 1965 season.
 In 1966, he played for the Modesto Reds of the Class A California League, and he played for two seasons (1968 and 1969) for the Birmingham A's of the Class AA Southern League.

 On minor league opening day 1967 in Birmingham—just nine days after he married his high school sweetheart Jill, the Upland High School team statistician—a hit baseball struck Fingers in the face, breaking his cheekbone, jaw, and knocking out some teeth.
 His jaw was wired shut for five weeks, and when he returned to action, Fingers jumped every time the ball was hit; it took him about half the remaining season to get used to being on the mound again.

-Major league career
+Fingers was a starting pitcher throughout his minor league career.